Duncan’s first job in radio was at BBC Radio Norfolk reading the early morning travel reports

 Orchid Bea is here every Saturday, 10am-1pm.

-My journey into radio began in 1987 when I was just 14.
-I was given my uncles radio after he passed away and it was tuned into LBC.
-I became hooked to listening to radio and in December 1987 I went to the Covent Garden carol concert to meet the presenters of LBC as I was curious to see what my favourite presenters looked like.
-I was lucky enough to be invited back to the radio studios and sat in on a few shows too.
-I have been hooked ever since.
-I have read the travel news on RTM radio in the early 90’s and had my own request show on hospital radio in Sidcup for 2 years from September 1998.
-Radio is my blood and my passion.
+Gary’s journey into radio began in 1987 when he was just 14.
+He was given his uncles radio after he passed away and it was tuned into LBC.
+Gary became hooked to listening to radio and in December 1987 went to the Covent Garden carol concert to meet the presenters of LBC as he was curious to see what his favourite presenters looked like.
+He was lucky enough to be invited back to the radio studios and sat in on a few shows too.
+He has been hooked ever since.
+He has read the travel news on RTM radio in the early 90’s and had his own request show on hospital radio in Sidcup for 2 years from September 1998.
+Radio is his blood and his passion.
 Gary is here every Thursday 10am – 1pm.

 Mandy has a wealth of radio experience and we’re pleased that she joins us for Maritime Radio Daytime every Friday 10am-1pm.